I am so excited to share all the details of my 5,000+ Sq Ft Vegetable Garden Plan with you today!

 This is my 3rd season gardening, and I have had a lot of success so far.
 My husband and I built our dream home out on 13 acres in the country in the spring of 2013.
 We moved in at the end of May after a whirlwind 3 month building project.

-On of my requests (and all of you women know, it was more of an ultimatum) was that hubby build me a garden ASAP so I didn’t miss the growing season.
+On of my requests was that hubby build me a garden ASAP so I didn’t miss the growing season.

 And by June 1, I was planting my very first vegetable garden (I am married to a saint).
 The size of my very first vegetable garden was 1,000 sq ft.
 Here are some photos from my first year gardening:

 I had a lot more time to prepare for my second year of gardening.
-I spent a good portion of the winter studying up on intensive gardening techniques, and discovering ways to extend my short growing season.
+I spent a good portion of the winter studying up on intensive gardening techniques, and discovering ways to extend my short growing season when planting a large garden.

 I live in zone 4a, so a few more weeks on either side of the growing season could really change things for me.